ratbag98/PySquaredle/README.md

 678
 ```

-So letter A, top-left in the grid, has three neighbours: 1,3 and 4.
+So letter A, top-left in the grid, has three neighbors: 1,3 and 4.
 These
 translate into the letters B, D and E. So the chain recursion routine will check
 01, 03, 04 in turn.
 It actually works depth first, but this shows the flattened
 logic in the function itself.